 NOTICE TO COUNTY ADMINISTRATORS: To submit and seek approval of a county safety plan for vacation rental operations, please submit a written request and the county’s safety plan documents to DBPR electronically at SafetyPlans@myfloridalicense.com.

-By effect of DBPR Emergency Order 2020-03, issued March 23, 2020, all deadlines for licensure eligibility and examination eligibility are suspended and tolled through May 31, 2020, unless extended by subsequent order.
+By effect of DBPR Emergency Order 2020-08, issued June 9, 2020, all deadlines for licensure eligibility and examination eligibility were suspended and tolled through December 31, 2020, unless extended by subsequent order.

 Licensing Examinations Now Available Through Pearson VUE Professional Centers